PThie/Google-Kaggle-GenAI/Unit-3-Agents/Notes-and-Summary.md

 - Agent:
   - Extends the standalone capabilities of a Gen AI model
   - Gives model access to real-time information or allows real-world action
-  - Overs reasoning, logic and access to external information to the model
+  - Offers reasoning, logic and access to external information to the model

 ## Agent architecture and components